Elizabeth Bright Jones

-My current project, Reclaiming Germany's Wild West: Internal Colonization and Empire 1815-1933, explores German policymakers' efforts to re-imagine and reconfigure the countryside amid accelerating political, economic and social change.
+My current project, Reclaiming Germany's Wild West: Internal Colonization and Empire 1815-1989, explores German policymakers' efforts to re-imagine and reconfigure the countryside amid accelerating political, economic and social change.
 The building of farm colonies, known as internal colonization, was a crucial tool of rural reform in modern Germany.
 Besides state officials, new colonization projects involved scores of scientific experts, farmers' associations, the press, and politicians.
-The sparsely populated, impoverished peat bogs of northwest Germany, often derided as "Muffrika," presented a host of challenges to rural settlement and the results were decidedly mixed.
+The sparsely-populated peat bogs of northwest Germany in the regions of East Frisia and the Emsland, often derided as "Muffrika," presented a host of challenges to rural settlement and the results were decidedly mixed.
 I show how the new communities reflected a combination of the latest agronomical knowledge; the concerns, aspirations, and hard work of settler families; and the environmental and physical complexities of specific sites.
-Additionally I trace the transnational context of these ventures, analyzing how the bodies of knowledge about scientific agriculture produced by nineteenth-century networks of Dutch, Prussian, French, and British experts was adapted and revised in northwest Prussia, and later how colonies there became the cornerstone of a rural learning region (Bildungsraum --landschaft) whose influence extended south to Bavaria and Austria and to the Memel Delta in East Prussia in the decades before and after the First World War.
+Additionally I trace the transnational context of these ventures, analyzing how the bodies of knowledge about scientific agriculture produced by nineteenth-century networks of Dutch, Prussian, French, and British experts was adapted and revised in northwest Prussia, and later how colonies there became the cornerstone of a rural learning region (Bildungsraum) whose influence extended south to Bavaria and Austria and to the Memel Delta in East Prussia in the decades before and after the First World War.
+Later chapters consider how National Socialist planners used social and scientific data collected in northwest Germany to create templates for the future settlement of the East and, after 1945, how eastern German refugees fleeing Soviet rule became the first settlers at West German rural development projects in the Emsland and East Frisia.